machine-shop/mothra/README.md

 ![example output](example_result.JPG)

 ## Usage
 ```
 $ python pipeline.py -p -i [input directory or image path] -o [output directory] -s [stage to run to] -csv [csv output file path]
 ```
+The pipeline script combines four modules to analyze an image: ruler detection, binarization, tracing, and final measurement.
+Run the pipeline.py file with the arguments to read in raw images and output result images and `.csv` file with the measurements.

 ## Options :
-* -s, --stage : string in ['ruler_detection', 'binarization', 'tracing', 'measurements']
+* -s, --stage : The stage which to run the pipeline until.
+Must be one of  `['ruler_detection', 'binarization', 'tracing', 'measurements']`.
+To run the entire pipeline, simply use `-s measurement`.
+(Running the pipeline and stopping at an earlier stage can be useful for debugging.)
-* -p, --plot : if entered, figures are plot to the output folder
+* -p, --plot : This flag is used to generate output images.
+(Image outputs can be ommitted to improve runtime or save space.)
-* -i, --input : path of the input folder or file (default: 'raw_images')
+* -i, --input : A single image input or a directory of images to be analyzed.
-* -o, --output_folder : path of the output folder (default: 'outputs')
+* -o, --output_folder : The output directory in which the result images will be outputted.
-* -dpi : Dots per inch (default: 300)
+* -dpi : The resolution of the output image.
+(Default is `300`.)
-* -csv, --path_csv :  path of CSV file that contains results of measurements
+* -csv, --path_csv :  Path of `.csv` file for the measurement results.

 Example:
 ```